English Literature Ph.D. Requirements

 Qualifying examination and dissertation procedures

-During the term following the Field Examination, students take the departmental Qualifying Examination.
+Students must take the departmental Qualifying Examination in the first or second semester following their successful completion of the Field Exams.
 Students form a committee of at least five tenured or tenure-track faculty members, at least three of whom must be from the Department of English, at least one of whom must be tenured and one of whom must be from outside the department.
 (Faculty with a joint or courtesy appointment in English cannot act as outside readers.)
 One faculty member from English will agree to chair the committee.
-To take the qualifying exam, the student will first sit a three-hour on-campus examination in which the final draft of the dissertation prospectus is produced.
-No more than two weeks after the completion of the written examination, the student will sit a two-hour oral examination on the prospectus and accompanying bibliography that will be attended by all committee members.
+To take the qualifying exam, the student will first sit a three-hour on-campus examination in which he/she will be asked to produce one of the following three documents: a 500-word abstract of the prospectus; a list of three questions the student would ask himself/herself about the prospectus; a syllabus for a class as inspired by the prospectus.
+No more than two weeks after the completion of the written examination, the student will sit a two-hour oral examination that will be attended by all committee members.
+The oral exam will encompass the written exam, the prospectus, and the accompanying bibliography.
 After passing the qualifying examination, the student will reduce the guidance committee to three or four members, who will include the director and the outside reader.
 Led by the director, this committee will oversee the student’s Ph.D. dissertation.
 English 700: Theories and Practices of Professional Development I, offered yearly, is an elective 2-unit seminar designed for students preparing to take the qualifying exam.
 Its goal is to facilitate the writing of the dissertation prospectus and the creation of the reading list.

 The last date in the fall semester that written exams will be given in November 15, and the last day of the spring semester is April 10.
 No exams will be given over the summer.